idontknoooo/back-end/running-information-analysis-service/README.md

 cd target
 java -jar *.jar
 ```

+By sending Json format data through POSTMAN using method in rest controller.
+Data file is called "data.json", in 'running-info-analysis-service' folder

 # Problem
 **Solved** My program can only clean installed by mvn, but cannot connect to mysql
   I updated 'resource' folder.